How hooks work

 The rest of this part would be easier if you've already read

-the how root.render() works
+the how root.render() works section.

 We won't explain again many things to keep this part easy.
 Scheduling updates works almost the same.